+- An approved haul route authorization that avoids noise-sensitive land uses to the maximum extent feasible. - A construction relations officer shall be designated to serve as a liaison with residents, and a contact telephone number shall be provided to residents.

+Enforcement Agency: City of Carson Department of Development Services,

+(1) Vibration

-- An approved haul route authorization that avoids noise-sensitive land uses to the maximum extent feasible. - A construction relations officer shall be designated to serve as a liaison with residents, and a contact telephone number shall be provided to residents. - Enforcement Agency: City of Carson Department of Development Services, Planning Division - Monitoring Agency: City of Carson Department of Development Services, Building and Safety Division - Monitoring Phase: Pre-Construction, Construction - (1) Vibration - Mitigation Measure H-2: The Applicant, prior to initiating DDC activities on a sitewide basis, shall conduct a DDC Pilot Program (Pilot Program).
-The Pilot Program shall be implemented via the following guidelines: - Prior to the initiation of the Pilot Program, the Applicant shall locate vibration monitors at the following locations: (1) along the Project's fenceline opposite the off-site residential uses located to the south and southwest of the Project site (i.e., within the Project site), and (2) along the far side of the Torrance Lateral Channel in line with the monitors placed within the Project site itself. - Continuous monitoring shall be conducted on an ongoing basis during the Pilot Program.
+Mitigation Measure H-2: The Applicant, prior to initiating DDC activities on a site-wide basis, shall conduct a DDC Pilot Program (Pilot Program).
+The Pilot Program shall be implemented via the following guidelines:

+- Prior to the initiation of the Pilot Program, the Applicant shall locate vibration monitors at the following locations: (1) along the Project's fenceline opposite the off-site residential uses located to the south and southwest of the Project site (i.e., within the Project site), and (2) along the far side of the Torrance Lateral Channel in line with the monitors placed within the Project site itself. - Continuous monitoring shall be conducted on an ongoing basis during the Pilot Program.
 All vibration levels measured by the monitors shall be logged with documentation of the measurements provided to the City. - Initial DDC drops shall be limited in weight, height and/or location dictated by calculations which demonstrate that the potential vibration levels are below the 0.02 inches per second PPV threshold limit. - Increases in DDC weight, height and/or location shall incur in small increments, with continuous monitoring to assure compliance with the 0.02 inches per second PPV threshold limit. - If vibration levels at any time during the Pilot Program exceed the 0.02 inches per second PPV threshold level, DDC activity shall immediately stop, until new drop parameters are established that would reduce the vibration levels to less than the 0.02 inches per second PPV threshold level.

-- Enforcement Agency: City of Carson Department of Development Services, Planning Division - Monitoring Agency: City of Carson Department of Development Services, Planning Division - Monitoring Phase: Pre-Construction - Mitigation Measure H-3: The monitors located on the far side of the Torrance Lateral Channel as part of the Pilot Program shall remain in place throughout the DDC phase of Project construction.
+Mitigation Measure H-3: The monitors located on the far side of the Torrance Lateral Channel as part of the Pilot Program shall remain in place throughout the DDC phase of Project construction.
 Continuous monitoring shall be conducted on an ongoing basis.
 All vibration levels measured by the monitors shall be logged with documentation of the measurements provided to the City.
-If DDC vibration levels at any time exceed the 0.02 inches per second PPV threshold level, DDC activity shall immediately stop, until new drop parameters are established that would reduce the vibration levels to less than the 0.02 inches per second PPV threshold level. - Enforcement Agency: City of Carson Department of Development Services, Building and Safety Division and Planning Division Monitoring Agency: City of Carson Department of Development Services, Building and Safety Division and Planning Division
+If DDC vibration levels at any time exceed the 0.02 inches per second PPV threshold level, DDC activity shall immediately stop, until new drop parameters are established that would reduce the vibration levels to less than the 0.02 inches per second PPV threshold level.

+Enforcement Agency: City of Carson Department of Development Services,

+Building and Safety Division and Planning Division

+Building and Safety Division and Planning Division